Students have a voice

 - Students get involved with their local authority or local democracy, for example through meeting their local councillors or sitting on local Equality Panels.

 - Some students help assistive technology companies to design new products and develop new technologies.

-Colleges ask students to complete surveys once or twice a year, and also Natspec runs a national learner survey.
+Colleges ask students to complete surveys once or twice a year, and also Natspec has previously run a national learner survey.

 National Student Voice Parliament

 Natspec launched the National Student Voice Parliament in 2017.
 It provides an opportunity for students across our colleges to gather and discuss issues of real importance to them.
 The Parliament meets twice a year across the UK.
 Find out more here.